-Presented below are a series of case studies outlining our Environmental, Social, and Governance analysis on some of our current investments and also Facebook, a company we sold due to ESG concerns.
+Presented below are a series of case studies outlining our Environmental, Social, and Governance analysis on some of our company research and also Facebook, a company we sold due to ESG concerns.

 SolarEdge – One of the worlds largest and most innovative solar panel and inverter manufacturers.
 Solar edge in actively transitioning the world towards sustainable energy usage.

 The Trade Desk – An independent media buying platform that has scaled to a size where it is actively challenging the dominance of Google and Facebook by offering a completely unbiased, transparent service that protects the privacy of the consumer.

 Appen – Human-annotated datasets for machine learning and artificial intelligence deployed by some of the world’s biggest companies and governments.
 Appen is enabling artificial intelligence that, when applied ethically, can help to accomplish many of the UN Sustainable Development Goals (Vinuesa, et al., 2020).